stefan1wan/stefan1wan.github.io/_posts/2020-12-18-Hackintosh.md

             [**VirtualSMC**](https://github.com/acidanthera/VirtualSMC/releases) : Help us to boot macos.
             [**Lilu**](https://github.com/acidanthera/Lilu/releases) : It's the patch for many Kexts.

-                **Above is just needed for boot, if you want more function just as audio driver or bettery manager, you need to add more Kexts.**
+                **All above for boot only, if you want more function just as audio driver or bettery manager, you need to add more Kexts.**

-                Below is VirtualSMC plugins.
+                Here are the plugins for VirtualSMC plugins.
 (For hardware monitoring)
                 * SMCProcessor.kext
                 * SMCSuperIO.kext
                 * SMCBatteryManager.kext